Dec. 8, 2020 — Issue 32 stories 5 & 6 are live today.

 June 16, 2020 — Issue 31 stories 3 & 4 are live today.

 June 9, 2020 — Issue 31 is live today.
 Read the first two stories online, or buy the full ebook.

 June 5, 2020 — Visit our store.
-Half of all this year’s sales will be donated to Black Lives Matter.
+Half of our 2020 sales will be donated to Black Lives Matter organizations.

 June 1, 2020 — Writers: we are always interested in seeing more Black voices, voices of color, Indigenous voices, LGBTQIA+ voices, and voices from around the world.
 And we are always open for submissions.